ciwga/AverageScore/README.md

 5. xxxxxx,100
 6. "" 👈

-**Do you see sixth?
+**Did you see the sixth line?
 That is not correct, so you should check the CSV file for the correct average score.
 Then, only delete that line and restart the code.**